Pranit More: Stand-up specials

 More's first full-length stand-up special, Baap Ko Mat Sikha (Don't Teach Your Dad), was released in 2023 and received acclaim for its generational humor.
 This was followed by Back Bencher in 2024, which explored themes of school life and adult regrets.

 Television

 In August 2025, More entered the Bigg Boss 19 house as a contestant, hosted by Salman Khan on Colors TV.
 His entry was marked by humor and controversy; during the premiere, he quipped about avoiding jokes on Khan to prevent backlash.
 Inside the house, More's past roasts of Khan resurfaced, leading to a confrontation during the first Weekend Ka Vaar episode.

+Pranit More was featured in the Clikker Spotlight series, an editorial initiative by Clikker that profiles notable creators and performers from digital and entertainment fields.
+His Spotlight feature discussed his work, creative approach, and activities across social and regional content platforms, highlighting his presence within the contemporary creator ecosystem.

 Controversies

 In February 2025, More was assaulted by a group of 10–12 individuals during a live stand-up show in Solapur, Maharashtra.
 The attack stemmed from jokes he made about actor Veer Pahariya.
 More filed a police complaint, and the incident drew widespread condemnation.
 Pahariya publicly distanced himself, condemning the violence and issuing an apology.

+In May 2026, an audience member, Himanshu Jangra voiced some remarks at More's crowdwork show, which received widespread backlash, and were deemed as vile and misogynistic.
+More was further criticised by Kusha Kapila, Urfi Javed, Sakshi Shivdasani and Dolly Singh, among others, for posting the clip and applauding the man, which prompted him to issue a public apology.
+More and Jangra, along with another comedian, Madhur Virli, subsequently appeared before the National Commission for Women (NCW) on June 22, 2026.